dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 not *truly* understand this or its consequences.
-They make a bargain to improve their situation and harness demagoguery to get what they want without understanding how it cripples evolutionary mechanisms, the quality of life and degrees of freedom in society.
-Ultimately, Bolsheviks are deceived into becoming serfs for another master, with fewer options for transcending societal limitations.
+They make a bargain to improve their situation and harness demagoguery to get what they want without understanding how it cripples evolutionary mechanisms, the quality of life and degrees of freedom in society. *Ultimately, Bolsheviks were deceived into becoming serfs for another master, **with fewer options for transcending societal limitations**.*

-- (the intro should be a little more appealing to leftists to make the most important points before they close the tab when i rip into stalin)

 ###